Choose another writer in this calendar:

 duties there were a great hindrance to his writing.
 Usually, he took a

 nap in the afternoon.
+The greatest disappointment for Donner was

-In the 1990s Donner served as a diplomat, Consul General, in
+the 1990s Donner served as a diplomat, Consul General, in

-and was elected to the European
+to thank the taxpayers.
+In 1966 he was elected to the European

 Parliament, representing Social Democrats.
 Against all expectations,